douglascraigschmidt/LiveLessons/Folders/README.md

   using the Java 8 completable futures framework.

 .
-ForkJoin -- This example shows how to use the Java fork-join pool framework to count the number of files in a large recursive folder hierarchy, as well as calculate the cumulative sizes of all the files.
+ForkJoin -- This example shows how to use the Java fork-join pool framework and Java 8 sequential streams to count the number of files in a large recursive folder hierarchy, as well as calculate the cumulative sizes of all the files.

 .
 Sync -- This example shows the use of the Java 8 sequential and parallel streams framework to process entries in a recursively